Communication-Efficient Collaborative Regret Minimization in Multi-Armed Bandits: The Lower Bound

 For a sequence of arm indices $j(\gamma)$, let $\Theta_I(j(\gamma))$ be the sequence of (random) rewards by pulling the arms of $I$ according to $j(\gamma)$.
 We define

 which is the probability of observing the reward sequence $o(\gamma)$ by pulling the arms in input $I$ following the index sequence $j(\gamma)$.

 For a single-agent algorithm $\A$ for MAB, an input $I$ and a time horizon $n$, we use $\Gamma \sim \A(I, n)$ to denote a random transcript generated by running $\A$ on input $I$ for $n$ time steps.
-For a $K$-agent collaborative algorithm $\A_K$, we write $\Gamma \sim \A_K(I, n)$ as the round-robin concatenation of the $K$ transcripts generated by the $K$ agents on input $I$ for $n$ time steps.
+For a $K$-agent collaborative algorithm $\A_K$, we write $\Gamma \sim \A_K(I, n)$ as the {\em round-robin} concatenation of the $K$ transcripts generated by the $K$ agents on input $I$ for $n$ time steps.
 That is,

-where $(J_t^{(k)}, O_t^{(k)})$ is the pull and outcome of agent $k$ at $t$-th time step; we use capital letters $J_t^{(k)}$ and $O_t^{(k)}$ since they are random variables that depend on the previous pulls and (random) outcomes.
+where $(J_t^{(k)}, O_t^{(k)})$ is the (arm index, reward) pair of the pull of agent $k$ at time $t$.
+We use capital letters $J_t^{(k)}$ and $O_t^{(k)}$ since they are random variables depending on the previous pulls and outcomes.

-\paragraph{Notations.} We will use $R$ to denote the number of rounds used by the $K$-agent collaborative algorithm $\A_K$.
-For a time horizon $T$, we will create $L = \frac{\log_4(4KT)}{2}$ pairs of hard inputs.
-We will consider $R$ satisfying